 As with the XXD models before it, the 90D is Canon's mid-range APS-C DSLR and you get a lot for the price, making the 90D a very good value.
 This camera has enough features to satisfy professionals while the price is well within the enthusiast range.

 Reviewing one of the feature-filled DSLRs currently hitting the streets is a daunting, time-consuming effort.
 One could write many books about using this camera and getting the most from it, but hopefully, I've given you the basics needed for your decision making.

-To dig deeper into this camera's capabilities, I recommend reading the owner's manual (a link to the manual will be provided with this review).
+To dig deeper into this camera's capabilities, I recommend reading the owner's manual (a link to the manual is provided with this review).
 I know, there are a LOT of pages, but ... they are small with big print.
-The manual will tell you all about a huge array of features not even mentioned in this review – including lens aberration correction.
+The manual will tell you all about a huge array of features not even mentioned in this review.

 Owning a Canon product gives you access to Canon support and the support I have been provided by Canon's USA division is excellent.
-When I call for support, I get an intelligent person who sincerely wants to help me with whatever my question or problem is (I do give them challenges sometimes).
+When I call for support, I get an intelligent person who sincerely wants to help me with whatever my question or problem is (I challenge them sometimes).
 Canon repair service, though I seldom need it, is very fast and reliable.